civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** Paragraph 5.2(1)(b) of the Act is replaced by the following:

-    was honourably released from the Canadian Forces on or after April 1, 2006 **or was transferred from the regular force or another subcomponent of the reserve force to the Supplementary Reserve on or after that date**.
+    was honourably released from the Canadian Forces on or after April 1, 2006 or was transferred from the regular force or another subcomponent of the reserve force to the Supplementary Reserve on or after that date.

   **(2)** Subsection 5.2(3) of the Act is repealed.